sous-chefs/rundeck/cookbooks/ms_messagequeue/README.md

 Description
 ===========

-This cookbook installs the Microsoft Message Queue service
+This cookbook installs the Microsoft Message Queueing service

 Requirements
 ============